Romeorayyy/linkedin-custom-search/README.md

 # Linkendin Custom Search - React Project Overview

-This React project provides a custom interface for performing Google searches, displaying results, and offering related functionalities.
+This React project provides a custom interface for performing Google searches, displaying results, and offering related functionalities using the Google Search API.

 ## File and Directory Descriptions